Vikkanda/C-Projects/A1/Bug-report.md

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**

 I thought that CodeLite would understand cout funtions as they are a part of the program.
+This was a linker error where the linker was having trouble linking the object files together to create an executable.

 4. **How to correct the bug?**